flashboss/rubia-forums/README.md

 	mvn -P${distribution},selenium test -Duser.language=it -Duser.region=IT

-In this sample you must set the testing in the italian language
+In this sample you must set the testing in the italian language.

+To debug the application using Eclipse you can put this parameter:

+mvn -Dmaven.surefire.debug test

+It will start on the 5005 port.